In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 15. That naught is real but what is fair,

-👉 She believes that only beauty and goodness represent true reality.
+👉 She believes that only beauty, fairness and goodness represent true reality.

 16. That everywhere and everywhere

-👉 She thinks that beauty and hope exist in every place.
+👉 She emphasizes that beauty and goodness can be found in every place.

 17. A glory liveth through despair.

-👉 She believes that hope and glory can survive even in sadness and suffering.
+👉 She explains that hope and greatness continue to exist even during sadness and difficult times.

 🔹 Stanza -5: